karaniph/Top-6-wordpress-hosting-companies-for-2025/README.md

 ## Key takeaways

-* Hostinger and HostGator offer the most affordable plans, while Kinsta is the most expensive. [cite: 9, 10, 11]
+* [Hostinger(https://bit.ly/3B1qs7M)] and HostGator offer the most affordable plans, while Kinsta is the most expensive.
 * Contabo provides the most storage (400GB SSD), followed by Hostinger (100GB SSD). [cite: 9, 10, 11]
 * Hostinger allows the most websites (100) on their cheapest plan, followed by HostGator (10). [cite: 9, 10, 11]
 * All top-rated hosts offer 24/7 support, with most providing both chat and email options. [cite: 12]